jstaverage/Projects/Coach Helper - Ongoing Project/README.md

-This project was designed to solve a problem where a Swimmers Coach has a smart watch which records his students swimming times and send them to a folder on his computer.
+This project was designed to solve a problem where a Swimmer Coach has a smart watch which records his students swimming times and send them to a folder on his computer.
 He wants to be easily able to analysis their times conveniently and he also wants a graph to highlight their progress or otherwise.
 This is my currently ongoing project to create software with a GUI interface to satisfy his requirements.
 This software should allow the user to pick a folder from their computer.
 The program then should read